 We love recycled crafts!
 This one involves making a Statue of Liberty Crown and Torch out of paper plates, empty toilet paper rolls, and construction paper.
 Your kiddos can learn about the Statue of Liberty and its importance as a symbol of freedom and democracy as they make their replicas.

 Learn More: Facebook

 9. Patriotic Bingo

-Children can learn about the Pledge of Allegiance, the American flag, and other important American symbols while playing the game.
-Patriotic Bingo is a fun game that teaches children about American history and symbols while improving their concentration and memory skills.
+Your kiddos can learn about the Pledge of Allegiance, the American flag, and other important American symbols while playing a simple game of Bingo!
+Patriotic Bingo will help them learn about American history and culture- while improving their concentration and memory skills like never before.

 10. Independence Day Mad Libs

 Mad Libs is a funny yet educational game that can be played by people of all ages!
 Your kiddos will simply fill in the blanks with a word that correctly aligns with the provided grammar prompt.
 In the end, they’ll have everyone laughing as they read their inventive stories aloud!
 This activity promotes creativity, language development, and problem-solving skills, all while celebrating July 4th!

 No party is complete without a piñata!
 Develop creativity, fine motor skills, and teamwork by challenging your learners to make a patriotic piñata!
 They can fashion their own piñatas using balloons, newspaper, and craft supplies before filling them with patriotic-themed treats like red, white, and blue candy or small American flags.